Typical Mammalian Cell Bank Characterization Program

 - Mycoplasma PCR

-- Identification & Characterization of Cultured Cells by Analysis of 4 Isoenzymes. electrophoresis analysis to indicate consistency with in the banks.
+Identification and characterization of cultured cells by analysis of 4 isoenzymes.
+Electrophoresis analysis to indicate consistency within the banks.

 - Karyology analysis (karyotyping) of cell lines (50 metaphases) to confirm diploid status